 What are some common mistakes when doing these calf raise alternatives?

-The most common mistake people make when training calves include not contracting their calf muscles enough.
+The most common mistake people make when doing calf raise alternatives include not contracting their calf muscles enough.
 Many people only contact up to half of the range and miss out on the full range of motion.
 The calf muscle needs to fully stretch and contract to achieve optimal muscle growth.

 That wraps up our comprehensive guide to the best seated calf raise alternatives.
 Now that you have ten substitutes that don’t require a machine, you’ll be able to grow your calves and build your strength - no matter where you train!